 4.6.
 Suspension of Registration.
 Notwithstanding anything to the contrary set forth in this Agreement, each Shareholder that intends to sell or distribute Registrable Securities registered under a Registration Statement pursuant to Section 4.2 or 4.3 shall, at least two Business Days prior to such sale or distribution, provide written notice thereof to the Company (a "Sale Notice") and such Holder shall not sell or distribute such Registrable Securities unless it has timely provided such Sale Notice and until the expiration of such two-Business Day period.
 If, in response to a Sale Notice, the Company provides to such Holder a certificate signed by an executive officer of the Company stating that, in the good faith judgment of the Company, such sale or distribution would require disclosure of non-public material information not otherwise required to be disclosed under Law and the Company has a bona fide business purpose for preserving the confidentiality of such information (the "Restriction"), then the Company may, by written notice thereof to such Holder (a "Suspension Notice"), suspend use of such Registration Statement by such Holder until the expiration of the Restriction (a "Suspension").
-Upon receipt of a Suspension Notice, such Holder shall suspend all sales and distributions.
+Upon receipt of a Suspension Notice, such Holder shall suspend all sales and distributions of Registrable Securities and suspend use of the applicable prospectus and any issuer free writing prospectuses in connection with all such sales and distributions.
 The Company shall promptly notify such Holder upon the termination of a Suspension.